yuanchuan/sveltekit-autoimport/README.md

 ## What about `sveltekit-autoimport`?
 This plugin is actually a fork of the excellent [sveltekit-autoimport](https://github.com/yuanchuan/sveltekit-autoimport).
-I felt the need to start a fork, so that I could change the default configuration/import resolion, add typescript support and add intellisense support.
+I wanted to change the default configuration/import resolution, add typescript support and add intellisense support.
 These seemed like quite intrusive changes to someone else's project, so a fork it is.